 A road trip is perhaps the epitome of the American vacation, regardless of the route you take.
 But a road trip through the nation’s most scenic and colorful fall foliage displays?
 That’s the epitome of an autumn American getaway.

 If you’re short on time this autumn, don’t let that deter you.
-The following adventures can be pulled off in an afternoon, or savored for days.
-The shortest drive is 37 miles and the longest is 469 miles, although several can easily be extended if you’re looking for a longer vacation.
+The following adventures can be pulled off in as little as an afternoon, or savored for days.
+The shortest drive is 37 miles, and the longest is 469 miles.

 1. Cherohala Skyway — North Carolina and Tennessee

 The Federal Highway Administration highlights this national scenic byway’s “mile-high vistas and brilliant fall foliage.”

 The Cherohala Skyway stretches for some 40 miles, winding through the two national forests for which it’s named, the Cherokee National Forest in Tennessee and the Nantahala National Forest in North Carolina.

 Leaves start turning color as early as September in higher elevations and continue through mid-November in lower elevations.

 2. Blue Ridge Parkway — North Carolina and Virginia

 Travel its 469 miles in autumn, and you’ll be treated to far more than colorful leaves, says the Federal Highway Administration: